loopwerk/loopwerk.io/content/articles/2024-09-16-changing-django51-lookup-labels.md

 I love Django’s admin feature.
 It’s so easy to quickly build out a complete CRUD admin for all your models, it’s truly one of Django’s strongest points.
 One thing that was always a bit annoying though was adding related fields to a `ModelAdmin`’s `list_display`.

-For example let’s say your `User` model has a one to one relationship with an `AccountSettings` model, and in the admin’s list of users you want to show the user’s names as well as the value of `AccountSettings.pace_account_id`.
+For example let’s say your `User` model has a one to one relationship with an `AccountSettings` model, and in the admin’s list of users you want to show the users' names as well as the value of `AccountSettings.pace_account_id`.
 Until Django 5.1 you’d have to create a getter function like this:

 ```python
 class UserAdmin(BaseUserAdmin):